Seldom-SE/archipelago_terraria_client/README.md

 ## License

 Archipelago Terraria Client is licensed under MIT.
+The Archipelago logo, by Krista Corkos and Chistopher Wilson, is licensed under CC BY-NC 4.0.
+The logo used by this mod is a modified version of the Archipelago logo, made to fit Terraria's style.